 Yes, of course, there’s a survey you can run once a year and you can call it an annual survey.
 However, it’s a bit of a gamble.
-The reality is that the responses are going to be based, in the main, on the participants’ short term experiences.
+The reality is that the responses are going to be based, in the main, on the participants’ short-term experiences.
 Most people can remember what happened last week, last month, last quarter.
 Ask them to think back 12 months, and they struggle.

-Because feedback be largely based on a short time span, it will also be heavily reliant on when you choose to run your ‘annual survey’.
+Because feedback is largely based on a short time span, it will also be heavily reliant on when you choose to run your ‘annual survey’.
 All sorts of factors come into play.
 The time of year, the time of day, the mood they’re in.
 Issue your survey just before a holiday or during a particularly busy period and you’ll get one type of feedback.
 Issue that survey after everyone gets back from holiday, and they’re settling back into their routines with energy and you might get another.
-Run it in the summer when the sun is shining and the sky is blue, or run it in the winter when it’s grey, cold and miserable outside and again, it can make a difference.
+Run it in the summer when the sun is shining and the sky is blue, or run it in the winter when it’s grey, cold, and miserable outside, and again, it can make a difference.
 The list goes on…

 There are so many factors in our day-to-day lives that affect how we feel at any given moment – so why just seek a ‘once a year’ glimpse into what your employees are thinking – when the results of your annual survey are unlikely to be a real, true reflection of their ongoing experience of working in your organization?

 The solution is simple.
 Seek appropriate feedback every ninety days.
-Right from the start of Engagement Multiplier, its one of the things we’re most passionate about.
+Right from the start of Engagement Multiplier, it’s one of the things we’re most passionate about.
 Ninety days is a reasonable time frame to think back and it’s a great time window for planning forward.
 It’s far enough away that we don’t feel like it’s too far in the distance, but it’s also enough time to make meaningful progress.